|

 Qin melodies with a Chu connection have some general characteristics.
 Many use a non-standard tuning, as can be seen from the melodies listed below.
 Tuning for #1 requires raising the second, fourth, fifth and seventh strings from standard tuning; tuning for #2 requires raising the second, fifth and seventh strings from standard tuning; tuning for #3 to #7 raises the fifth and seventh strings; while tuning for #8 to #10 raises the fifth string.
 In this they can be contrasted with melodies associated with north and central Asia, which generally seem to use the Yellow Bell Tuning.

-#15 Geese Settle on the Sandbank, which is very popular today, and #16 Geese Arrive at Hengyang both use standard tuning.
+#15 Geese Descend on a Sandbank, which is very popular today, and #16 Geese Arrive at Hengyang both use standard tuning.
 They seem to be later melodies, but have a similar theme to #1.

 I reconstructed all the qin melodies mentioned here (those with no links are not completed) from Ming dynasty qin handbooks.
 Many of the melodies can be accompanied by visual images.